 Season the chicken legs well with salt, pepper and garlic powder.
 In a large heavy bottomed soup pot or Dutch oven, heat the olive oil over medium high heat.
 Once hot (but not smoking), add in the chicken legs skin side down.
 Brown for 3-4 minutes, then flip and brown the other side for an addition 3-4 minutes.
 Remove from the pot and set aside on a plate.

 Reduce heat to medium.
 Add the carrots, celery and onion to the pot, and cook for 8-10 minutes, until the onions are very soft, fragrant, and turning slightly brown.
 Pour in the red wine and the vinegar, and stir the bottom of the pot vigorously to release any browned bits.
-Cook for 1 minute, then add the lentils, chicken stoc, bouquet garni, and the tomatoes.
+Cook for 1 minute, then add the lentils, chicken stoc, bouquet garni, the head of garlic, and the tomatoes.
 Stir the mixture gently to combine.
 Add the chicken legs back into the liquid, as well as any juice that has accumulated on the plate.

 Season the stew well with salt and pepper.
 Cover and simmer for at least an hour, or until the chicken is very tender (it’ll practically fall off the bone) and the lentils are cooked through.
-Remove the bouquet garni from the stew and discard.
+Remove the bouquet garni and garlic bulb from the stew and discard.
 Remove the chicken legs as well and strip the meat off of them in large shreds.
 Add the shredded meat back to the stew and stir.

 Serve in big bowls with a drizzle of extra virgin olive oil and some chopped parsley over the top!